bytebase/bytebase.com/content/docs/tutorials/github-ci.md

 ![bb-sql-review-policy-not-null](/content/docs/tutorials/github-ci/bb-sql-review-policy-not-null.webp)

 Returning to GitHub Actions and digging into the code, the `bytebase-sql-review.yml` workflow is triggered on PR change.
-It scans the SQL files named following the pattern `**.up.sql` within the pull request and identifies any violations of the SQL review policy.
+It scans the SQL files named following the pattern `**.up.sql` in the PR and reports any SQL review policy violations.

 Configure the environment.